Alt text: A man in formal attire sits at a desk with architectural plans on a tablet and a computer displaying a house design.

 Real-Life Naming Disasters

 Some of the biggest brands have learned this lesson the hard way.
-Although this isn’t exclusive to the film industry, the same naming blunders can happen to production companies.
+While this isn’t exclusive to the film industry, the same naming blunders can happen to production companies.
 Here are some infamous translation fails:

 Brand Name Translation Fail Lesson Learned